AppImage/docs.appimage.org/source/packaging-guide/updates.rst

 Using ``appimagetool`` directly
 +++++++++++++++++++++++++++++++

-If you use an AppImage creation tool that doesn't support adding update information, you have to extract the created AppImage by calling it with the ``--appimage-extract`` option (for more information, see :ref:`inspect_appimage_content`) and then recreate the AppImage with the update information and create the ``.zsync`` file with ``appimagetool``.
+If you use an AppImage creation tool that doesn't support adding update information, you have to extract the created AppImage by calling it with the ``--appimage-extract`` option (for more information, see :ref:`inspect-appimage-content`) and then recreate the AppImage with the update information and create the ``.zsync`` file with ``appimagetool``.

 To (re)create an AppImage from the AppDir, embed update information in it and create the ``.zsync`` file, use the ``-u`` flag with the update information string.
 That command could for example look like this: ``appimagetool MyApplication.AppDir/usr/share/applications/MyApplication.desktop -u "zsync|https://server.domain/path/MyApplication-latest_x86-64.AppImage.zsync"``.
 Keep in mind that you also have to use the ``--sign`` parameter if you want to sign your AppImage, see :ref:`signing-using-appimagetool`.